tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 # Getting started

-## Note on forking

-Do not fork this repository - we use feature branches instead.
-Feature branches are small fragments that you are working on (e.g.: NPC inventory) which are derived directly from the ``master`` branch of the main repository.
-Forking the main repository brings issues with the CI/CD pipeline, which we avoid by using feature branches.

 ## Cloning the repository

 Preferred way is cloning using SSH, so that you don't need to re-authenticate all the time.